Iran supreme leader says 'very dangerous' plot foiled

 Its deputy Middle East director, Michael Page, criticised Iran for having so far "refused to provide an accurate death toll and instead threatened detainees with death".
 "Keeping families in the dark about the fate of their loved ones while ratcheting up an atmosphere of fear and retribution is a deliberate government strategy to stifle dissent," Page said.

 The unrest erupted after the price of petrol was raised by 50 percent for the first 60 litres and 200 percent for any extra fuel after that each month.
-The government says the proceeds will go to poor families.
-(AFP) RS RS
+The Iranian government says the proceeds will go to poor families.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)